biobakery/breadcrumbs/docs/Tutorial-BreadCrumbs.md

 This is a brief tutorial to get you acquainted with the scripts provided in breadcrumbs.
 This is broke up by script and task.
 Examples are given using the Test.pcl file which is included in the BreadCrumbs package.
 Each of these commands should work from the command line in the breadcrumbs directory.

+Please note all of the following calls expect you to be in the breadcrumbs directory and to have both the ./breadcrumbs/src and ./breadcrumbs/scripts in your path.

 Enjoy and happy researching!

 ## Contents: ##